-What to Expect When Working With Us to Craft Your Estate Plan
+What to Expect When Working With Our Team to Craft Your Perfect Estate Plan

 It doesn’t matter where you are or what you do, we can tailor this process for you.
-Whether you prefer in-person meetings or virtual Zoom meetings, we can accommodate you.
+Whether you prefer in-person meetings, virtual Zoom meetings, or simple telephone calls, we can accommodate you.
 Our process is smooth and simple.
 Our process goes like this:

-We send you a simple Estate Planning Questionnaire for you to fill out before your Discovery Meeting with the attorney.
+- We send you a simple Estate Planning Questionnaire for you to fill out before your Discovery and Strategic Planning Session with the attorney.
 This provides us with some basic information about your family and your assets.
 The questionnaire is usually filled out online, but we can also mail the questionnaire to you if you prefer.

-During your Discovery Meeting, you will meet with the attorney to discuss your goals and the different strategies to accomplish those goals.
+- During your Discovery and Strategic Planning Session, you will meet with the attorney to discuss your goals and the different strategies to accomplish those goals.